JohnTerragnoli/ECE281_Lab5/README.md

 #**Questions:**

-1. When the controller's current state is “FETCH,” what is the status of the following control lines:
+*1. When the controller's current state is “FETCH,” what is the status of the following control lines:*

 PCLd - HIGH